beeequeue/esbuild-cf-functions-plugin/README.md

 > ... is compliant with ECMAScript (ES) version 5.1 and also supports some features of ES versions 6 through 9.

-This plugin does its best to enable and disable transpiling features as the [documentation says is available][runtime].
+This plugin does its best to enable and disable transpiling features as the documentation says is available for the [v1 runtime][runtime] and [v2 runtime][runtime-v2].
+By default the v1 runtime is assumed.

 **Check out the [example](./example)!**